 On our way out sometime after 1:00 am, we followed a few locals down to the lakeshore to enjoy views of the almost-sunset.
 It was a lovely way to end a fine full day in The Knife.

-But we weren't finished yet.
-Stay tuned for Part 2 of our northern adventure.
+But we weren't finished yet; read about Part 2 of our northern adventure.
 And here's to never-ending sunsets,